ablades/flash/README.md

 # Cast of Characters

-- Barry
+- Barry: played by Luke parker
-- Iris
+- Iris: played by Megan Obrian
-- Cisco
+- Cisco: played by Omar Sagoo